-What is Asthma
+What is Asthma?

-Research has shown that exposure chemicals, particles and gases in the environment can increase the risk of developing asthma.
+People often have a family history of asthma, eczema and hay fever.
+Research has shown that exposure chemicals, particles and gases in the environment can increase the risk of developing this condition.

 - Tobacco smoke (especially as a baby or young child)